-The Graduate Diploma in Safety Science Course consists 24 credits points made up from 18 credit points of core subjects and 6 credit points of electives.
-Furthermore, students are required to demonstrate a satisfactory understanding of the preliminary subjects or pass these in addition to the 24 credit program.
+The Graduate Diploma in Safety Science Course consists of 96 credits points made up from 72 credit points of core subjects and 24 credit points of electives.
+Furthermore, students are required to demonstrate a satisfactory understanding of the preliminary subjects or pass these in addition to the 96 credit point program.